JINI’S HERD: Here are the members of The Singing Horse Herd of 11 – in the order they came to me:

 Zorra – is a domestic-born Registered Andalusian, born March 24, 2005

 Everyone else experiences Zorra as tremendously sweet and kind.
 With me, although we are deeply spiritually connected, I experience her as more brusque and matter-of-fact.
 The remarkable story of how Zorra came to me from New Jersey (3,000 miles away!) is here.

-I have tremendous respect for her and a kinship of being the one who got this tremendous ’thing’ started.
-Zorra has chosen my daughter, Zara, as her special person and she often comes to Zara in her dreams.
+I have tremendous respect for her and a kinship of being the founding member who got this tremendous ’thing’ started.
+Zorra is especially connected to my daughter, Zara, and often comes to Zara in her dreams.